Agriculture Innovation Center

 Funding priority goes to proposals that include farmer participation across agricultural sectors, commodities, production management systems, or regions of the state.
 In addition, AIC projects should demonstrate an intent to achieve financial viability beyond the life of the grant funds.
 All projects should fill a need that is not already being met by other organizations or programs.

 Eligible grant applicants include farmers, producer groups, researchers, educators, organizations, agencies and businesses.
 Applicants may represent nonprofit or for-profit sectors.
 Projects should work with New York State resident farmers and demonstrate outcomes that benefit agriculture in the state.

-For examples of previously funded Agriculture Innovation Center projects, please visit the Funded Projects section of this website.
-In the Project Database, sort projects by ``AIC'' to generate a list of previously-funded projects in this grant program.
+For examples of previously funded Agriculture Innovation Center projects, please visit the Projects Funded section of this website.
+In the Project Database, search projects by grant and select "AIC" generate a list of previously-funded projects in this grant program.